-For 1-6 months old, The Lucky Elephant promotes your child’s healthy development with the most advanced positioning aid.
+For 4-6 months old, The LARGE Tortle Air Lucky Elephant promotes your child’s healthy development with the most advanced positioning aid.
 By actively deflecting your baby’s head to different areas while they’re lying down, the Lucky Elephant gently reshapes your baby’s head and fights Flat Head Syndrome.

 Tortle Now Accepts HSA & FSA!

 Tortle is approved as a qualified health-related expense.
-Use your HSA* or FSA card to purchase the leading corrective beanie for infants.
+Use your Health Savings Account* (HSA) or Flexible Spending Account (FSA) card to purchase the leading corrective beanie for infants.

 *HSA purchases do require a doctor's prescription.